 Drakes Fireside Lounge: Tucked inside Drakes Sonoma Coast Kitchen at the Bodega Bay Lodge, the Fireside Lounge has a year-round bayside fire pit offering sunset scenes and birdwatching opportunities.
 Head inside for overstuffed couches, a fireplace, and a casual atmosphere for sipping local ciders, wine and craft cocktails.
 Order oysters or a cheese platter, or go for a classic clam chowder.
-103 Coast Highway One, Bodega Bay, (707) 875-3525, drakesbodegabay.com.
+103 Coast Highway 1, Bodega Bay, 707-875-3525, drakesbodegabay.com.
 (Photo: Paul Dyer)

 At Drake's Fireside Lounge, get cozy indoors next to a stone fireplace or take in the sunset from a teak rocking chair by the outdoor fire pit.
 (Courtesy photo)

-Lucas Wharf: Lucas Wharf has been serving up fish and chips and other fishy foods since 1984 and their restaurant bar has views of Bodega Bay paired with strong drinks and local beers.
+Lucas Wharf: Lucas Wharf has been serving up fish and chips and other seafood dishes since 1984 and their bar has views of Bodega Bay, along with strong drinks and local beers.
 Their Lucas Bloody Mary and Lucas Wharf Blonde Ale make for good starting points to bayside imbibing.
 The Lucas family is known for their calamari, so make sure to give it a try.
 If you brought your dog, sit outside on the sunny patio and watch the seagulls.
-595 Highway 1, Bodega Bay, (707) 875-3522, lucaswharfrestaurant.com.
+595 Highway 1, Bodega Bay, 707-875-3522, lucaswharfrestaurant.com.

 A selection of cocktails at Lucas Wharf in Bodega Bay.